Repainting the wooden window frames of your house is like putting on a nice, new summer dress after a long, dreary winter.

-For most oil-based paints, it may take about 24 hours to dry after you have painted your window frames.
+It may take about 24 hours to dry for most oil-based paints after you have painted your window sills and frames.

-Water-based paints if used will however take lesser time to dry.
+Water-based paints, if used, will take lesser time to dry.

-So, an estimate you will need about 24 hours to get your wooden window frame painted and dried.
+So, an estimate is that you will need about 24 hours to get your wooden window frame painted and dried.

-Until that time, make sure that you do not close the window as it may stick to the freshly painted wooden frame.
+Until then, make sure you do not close the window, as it may stick to the freshly painted wooden frame.

 How Often to Paint?